 In humid tropical regions, such as the Congo Basin and coastal West Africa, all models generally demonstrate higher ETa values due to abundant water availability and dense vegetation cover.
 The VegET model aligns closely with MODIS16 and GLEAM in these regions, capturing the seasonal dynamics of ETa.
 This consistency is attributed to the models' reliance on vegetation indices and energy balance principles, which are appropriate in energy-limited environments where water is not a limiting factor (Tang et al., 2024; Zhang et al., 2016).
 However, some discrepancies arise during peak wet seasons as shown in other ETa comparison studies (Dile et al., 2020).
 WaPOR tends to overestimate ETa in these regions, likely due to its emphasis on vegetation indices that may not fully account for canopy interception and evaporation processes (Blatchford et al., 2019).
 Studies by Trambauer et al., (2013) and Weerasinghe et al., (2020) indicate that models integrating remote sensing data, such as MODIS-derived vegetation indices, perform robustly in densely vegetated regions but may require calibration to account for specific land surface processes.

 Furthermore, precipitation recycling, where moisture evaporated from the land contributes to local precipitation, is high in the Congo River Basin.
 Inaccuracies in representing this process can lead to underestimations of ETa, as moisture evaporated plays a role in sustaining regional precipitation cycles (Brubaker et al., 1992; Eltahir & Bras, 1994; Van Der Ent et al., 2010).
 Tropical regions rainforst, such as the Congo River Basin, often experience high-intensity rainfall events, which are difficult for models like VegET to simulate accurately, resulting in potential underestimations of ETa during periods of rapid moisture flux.
-Given that Congo River Basin, together with the Amozon River Basin have the highest precipitation recycling rates globally, inaccuracies in modeling this process can further compound the underestimation of ETa in these ecosystems (Van Der Ent et al., 2010).
+Given that Congo River Basin, together with the Amazon River Basin have the highest precipitation recycling rates globally, inaccuracies in modeling this process can further compound the underestimation of ETa in these ecosystems (Van Der Ent et al., 2010).

 These factors collectively highlight the limitations of the VegET model in fully capturing ETa in these regions.
 VegET’s approach to ETa estimation also relies on the soil stress coefficient (Ks), which is dependent on the water balance within the soil column.
 In tropical zones where precipitation recycling and intense rainfall events play significant roles, the reliance on Ks may not fully account for rapid changes in water availability at the surface, leading to an underestimation of ETa.
 Consequently, the model’s difficulty in capturing short-term precipitation dynamics and the complexity of moisture recycling underscores the need for further refinement of VegET to improve its accuracy in humid tropical environments.
 The accurate estimation of ETa in humid tropical zones is relevant, given the role of these regions in the global water cycle and their influence on regional climate patterns (Zhang et al., 2016).
 The findings suggest that VegET model, when calibrated appropriately, can provide reliable ETa estimates in these environments.